 Before choosing one financial institution over the other, ask yourself the following questions:

-- How many locations do they have?
-If you want to speak to a human in real life, focus your energy on institutions that have local branches if you want to be able to access services in person.
-If you’re just looking for a way to deposit and take out cash, many online banks offer their customers access to a broad network of ATMS.
+• How many locations do they have?
+If you want to speak to a human in real life, focus your energy on institutions with local branches.
+If you just need to deposit and take out cash, many online banks offer customers access to a broad network of ATMs.

-- Are their interest rates competitive?
+• Are their interest rates competitive?
 Compare interest rates between traditional banks, online banks, and credit unions.
-You are most likely to find the best rates with credit unions and online banks.
+You will most likely find the best rates with credit unions and online banks.

-- What features and services matter the most to you?
-Make note of what you want from a financial institution when it comes to services and simplicity.
+• What features and services matter the most to you?
+Make a note of what you want from a financial institution when it comes to services and simplicity.
 Consider things like mobile banking apps and automatic savings accounts when making your decision.

 Are credit unions better than banks?

 This depends on what you are looking for in a financial institution.
-Credit unions, traditional banks, and online banks each have their respective pros and cons.
+Credit unions, traditional banks, and online banks have pros and cons.

-Credit unions and online banks will likely offer you lower-cost services and better interest rate options, while traditional banks will likely provide more commercial services and products.
-Take all factors into consideration before deciding which type of institution is better for you.
+Credit unions and online banks will likely offer lower-cost services and better interest rate options, while traditional banks will provide more commercial services and products.
+Consider all factors before deciding which type of institution is better for you.

 As long as a financial institution is backed by insurance, your money will generally be safe at either type of institution.
-Accounts in banks and credit unions are both insured for amounts up to $250,000 via either the FDIC or the NCUA.
+Bank and credit union accounts are insured for up to $250,000 via the FDIC or the NCUA.3

 What are the pros and cons of credit unions?

-Consider some of the following advantages and disadvantages of credit unions.
+Here are the main advantages and disadvantages of credit unions.